-The Career Counseling program at Florida State University offers students and professionals an opportunity to gain advanced understanding and training.
+The Career Counseling program at Florida State University offers students and professionals an opportunity to gain advanced understanding and training in being a counselor as well as specialized knowledge in the realm of career.
 On the way to earning a career counseling degree, you’ll discover the interaction between theory, practice, and research.

-As one of only 8 CACREP-accredited career counseling degree programs in the country, you can look forward to exceptional instruction and mentorship.
+As one of the premier career counseling programs, national accreditation with the Council of Accredited Counseling and Related Programs (CACREP) for over 25 years, you can look forward to exceptional instruction and mentorship.
+Florida State University’s program draws on the strength of a history of leaders in the field of Career Counseling while continuing to innovate and prepare students with modern techniques and knowledge.
 You’ll receive hands-on experience in the field through career advising, career counseling, college teaching, workshop and outreach presentations, and program development.
-Paid graduate assistantships, tuition waivers, and designated scholarships/fellowships are available to qualified students.
+Paid graduate assistantships, tuition waivers, and designated scholarships/fellowships are available to eligible students.

 Upon completion of this program, graduates go on to work in career counseling, career placement, academic advising, and professional counseling.
+Including being licensure eligible in many states as a Clinical Mental Health Counselor.
 Thanks to the partnership with the FSU Career Center, our career counseling students know what it’s like to work in the field before they even graduate.
 Our graduates enter the workforce feeling prepared and confident in their abilities to help others find their path.

-In order to meet minimum University and departmental admission requirements, an applicant must have:
+In order to meet minimum Admission requirements, an applicant must have:

 - A bachelor’s degree with at least a 3.0 GPA – An earned bachelor’s degree from a regionally accredited U.S. institution, or a comparable degree from an international institution, with a minimum 3.0 (on a 4.0 scale) grade point average (GPA) in all coursework attempted while registered as an upper-division undergraduate student working towards a bachelor’s degree.